kaygeea/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Task 19 -

-Task 20 - Because an empty tuple can be formed by an empty pair of parentheses
+Task 20 - Because an empty tuple can be formed by an empty pair of parentheses.

-Task 21 -
+Task 21 - Because a tuple is a collection of objects enclosed in a parenthesis and separated by commas.

 Task 22 -